pulp/pulp-certguard/docs/installation.rst

 .. _tarball: https://github.com/pulp/pulp_certguard/tarball/master

-Using the Pulp3 Ansible Installer
+Using the Pulp 3 Ansible Installer
 ---------------------------------

 pulp-certguard is "just another Pulp plugin", so it can be installed by configuring the installer's